 Frequently Asked Questions

 Yes, with a scheduled appointment you may drop off your order at one of our scanning facilities.
-We have locations in Coconut Grove (Miami), Lake Mary (Orlando), Jacksonville, and Palm Coast, Florida.
+We are located in Miami, FL, but we have been scanning and digitizing materials for clients from the entire continental US, Hawaii, and the Caribbean, for over 11 years.
 To ensure that your photos receive the same care and safeguards as those shipped to us we do ask you to call us in advance at (888) 993-4886 ext.
 0 to schedule a drop-off time.

-How long will my order stay with DittoBee/be in DittoBee's possession?
+How long will my order stay in DittoBee's possession?

 We do our best to finish every order within 3 to 4 weeks from receiving it on our premises.
 On rare occasions, if that time frame needs to be longer, we always advise our clients.